leanprover-community/lean4-samples/ListComprehension/README.md

 -- [(1, 3), (1, 4), (2, 3), (2, 1), (2, 4), (3, 1), (3, 4)]
 ```

-The difference with python us you need a vertical bar `|` to separate the term
+The difference with python is that you need a vertical bar `|` to separate the term
-that computes the items in the list from the `for` loop and `if` test conditions
+that computes the items in the list from the `for` loops and `if` test conditions
-and you need a comma separating each of those clauses.
+and you need a comma separating each of those comprehension clauses.

 Continuing on with more examples from the python documentation we have this one
 which creates a new list with the values doubled: